How to Start Music Production at Home (Complete Guide)

 Reaper$60Mac/PC/LinuxBudget-conscious, any genre

-My recommendation: If you're on Mac, start with GarageBand (it's free and genuinely capable).
+Best starting point: On Mac, start with GarageBand (it's free and genuinely capable).
 If you're on PC, download the FL Studio trial — it's fully featured with the only limitation being you can't reopen saved projects.

 Music Production Basics You Need to Know